jelinden/go-react-seed/README.md

 * Assets versioning
 * Member page is not informational to others than admin user, don't show it to others
-* Verification of new user with email
 * Forgot my password functionality
 * Running with Raspberry pi
+* -Verification of new user with email-
+* -Update to React 0.14-